-As Figure 1 shows, features are the required, primary, functional system definition element.
-Each feature reflects a service provided by the system that fulfills some stakeholder need.
-Features are maintained in the Program Backlog and sized to fit in Program Increments, so that each PI delivers value.
-Features originate from the local context of the Agile Release Train, or they may arise as a result of splitting Epics or capabilities.
+Figure 1 shows that solutions are developed using features.
+Each reflects a service provided by the system that fulfills some important stakeholder needs.
+They are maintained in the ART Backlog and sized to fit in a PI so that each delivers new value.
+Features can originate from either the Agile Release Train (ART)’s local context or from splitting Epics or capabilities.

-Features are described using a Features and Benefits Matrix (FAB).
+Features are defined using a features and benefits format:

-- Feature – A short phrase giving a name and some implied context
+- Feature – A short phrase giving a name and context

 Creating and Managing Features

-Just like business features, enabler features may originate from epics or emerge locally at the ART level in support of the needs of the Agile Teams, ARTs, or value streams.
-Enablers that make it through the Kanban systems will be subject to capacity allocation in the program backlog to ensure that enough emphasis is placed on both, furthering the solution and extending the architectural runway.
-Capacity allocation can be applied for enabler work as a whole or it can be used to differentiate between the various types of enablers.
+Like business features, enabler features may originate from epics or emerge locally at the ART level.
+Enablers that make it through the Kanban system will be subject to capacity allocation in the ART backlog to ensure enough emphasis on furthering the solution and extending the architectural runway.
+At each PI boundary, the percentage of resources allocated to new features (or capabilities) versus enablers is estimated to guide the train.

-Features also have acceptance criteria that are used to determine whether the implementation is correct and delivers the business benefits.
-Figure 3 provides an example of a feature with acceptance criteria:
+Feature acceptance criteria determine whether the implementation is correct and delivers the business benefits.
+Figure 3 provides an example:

 Product Management is responsible for accepting the features.
-They use acceptance criteria to determine whether the functionality has been properly implemented and nonfunctional requirements met.
+They use acceptance criteria to determine whether the functionality is implemented correctly and whether nonfunctional requirements are met.

-Most of this article is devoted to describing the definition, articulation, and implementation of features, as they are the most prevalent description of system behavior.
-Since capabilities are aggregations of features at the solution level, they exhibit the same characteristics and practices.
-For example, capabilities:
+Most of this article is devoted to describing the definition and implementation of features, as they are the most common description of system behavior.
+Capabilities exhibit the same characteristics and practices as features.
+For example, they:

 - Are sized to fit within a PI; however, they often take multiple ARTs to implement

-- Are reasoned about and approved using the Value Stream Kanban.
-Approved capabilities are maintained in the value stream backlog
+- Are reasoned about and approved using the Solution Train Kanban.
+The Solution Train Backlog holds approved capabilities

-- Are accepted by Solution Managers.
-They use the acceptance criteria to determine whether the functionality has been properly implemented.
+- Are accepted by Solution Managers, who use the acceptance criteria to determine whether the functionality is fit for purpose

 Splitting Features and Capabilities

-Capabilities must be split into features to be implemented.
-Features, in turn, are split into stories consumable by teams within an iteration timebox.
-The list below provides 10 patterns for “splitting work”, as described in Leffingwell [1, Chapter 6]. they can be applied to all the above-mentioned cases.
+Capabilities must be decomposed into features to be implemented.
+They, in turn, are split into stories consumable by teams within an iteration.
+SAFe provides ten patterns for splitting work, as described in Leffingwell , chapter 6.

 - Business rule variations